 - the ventilation in the room

-Gather Inspiration to Create a Wishlist
+4. Gather Inspiration and Create a Wishlist

-Even better, think through bathrooms you’ve particularly enjoyed.
+Even better, think about bathrooms you’ve particularly enjoyed.
 Jot down elements you loved, even if they seem minor.
 You can also visit a plumbing showroom to see (and feel!) what options are out there.
 Keep your priorities in mind during this process!

-Assemble Your Budget
+5. Determine Your Budget

 Keep in mind: a luxury space will cost more.
 Plumbing fixtures, materials, and even something as simple as a customized shower pan size can drive the cost.